Water Filters for Lead Removal

 - Records indicate that the building is served by a known City-owned lead service connection.

 - Water quality testing done through the In-Home Point of Use Testing Program, Random Testing Study Program, or private testing results indicate lead levels above the current Health Canada Guidelines.

 - The building has been confirmed by City of Regina employees to be serviced by a private lead service line.

 Contact us online or call at 306-777-7000 for more information.

 What kind of filter will I get?

 There are several filters available that conform to the National Sanitation Foundation’s Standard 53 for lead reduction.
 We will provide a faucet-mounted filter to building owners meeting the criteria above.
-If your faucet does not allow for a mounted filter, then a countertop filter will be provided.

 Could I purchase my own filter and get a rebate?